Leyen Spiegel

 Leyen Spiegel is a two-volume book of sermons, with parallel texts in Estonian and German.
-It was written by Heinrich Stahl and published in Tallinn in 1641 and 1649.
-It is one of the oldest complete Estonian language books to survive.
+It was written by the Baltic-German prelate Heinrich Stahl and published in Tallinn in 1641 and 1649.
+It is one of the oldest complete books in the Estonian language to have survived over the centuries.
 An original copy is held in the National Library of Estonia.